 1 teaspoon whole or ground clove

-¾ cup raw honey, maple syrup OR ½ cup birchbark xylitol or monkfruit sweetener plus 30 drops unrefined stevia
+¾ cup raw local honey, maple syrup OR monkfruit sweetener

 Add all ingredients except sweetener to a small saucepan, cover with lid, and bring to a boil.
 Reduce heat to low and simmer for about 2 hours with lid slightly askew.
 After two hours, remove from the heat and strain into a glass liquid measuring cup.
 Stir in stevia and xylitol.
 If using raw honey, allow mixture to cool to at least 115 degrees before stirring it in.
 Store in a pint jar or small glass bottle in the refrigerator for 1-2 months.
 Serve 1/2 - 1 teaspoons for children and 2 teaspoons for adults up to twice a day for preventative care.
 If sickness occurs, serve up to 4 times daily.
 Also note, if using this recipe for a child under one, make sure the honey is thoroughly heated to avoid botulism poisoning.